NU-CEM/CompPhys/_posts/2021-08-02-Python_basics_one.md

 - Check that Python and Jupyter Notebook are installed
 - Launch a Jupyter notebook
+- Think about the folder (directory) structure you will use for this course.
+The following structure is recommended: `OneDrive -> KD5081_Comp -> Notebooks`.

 Please see the [Setup](https://nu-cem.github.io/CompPhys/2021/08/02/Setup) page for more details.